ppy/osu-wiki/news/2024/2024-10-09-osumania-4k-world-cup-2024-concludes.md

 *Les Cadences Magiques* is the first time an osu! original has been placed in the SV slot upon request.
 What concept did you have for the track, and how did it come about?

-<a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/beatmaps/artists/435" style="background-image: url('/wiki/shared/news/2024-10-03-osumania-4k-world-cup-2024-concludes/avatar-Supa7onyz.jpg')"></a>
+<a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/beatmaps/artists/435" style="background-image: url('/wiki/shared/news/2024-10-09-osumania-4k-world-cup-2024-concludes/avatar-Supa7onyz.jpg')"></a>

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-fa" href="https://osu.ppy.sh/beatmaps/artists/435">Supa7onyz</a></p>

-I was rather obssessed in the concept of "rhythms" and "grooves" recently.
+I was rather obsessed in the concept of "rhythms" and "grooves" recently.
 During this period of time, I digested a lot of house, disco and dubstep-related dance music tracks.
 The title, *Les Cadences Magiques*, meaning "The Magical Grooves" or "The Magical Rhythms", is all what I wanted to convey to listeners and players: just vibe with the rhythms, because that's essential for dance music.

-~~(Also thanks Paturages for helping me translating the title into French lol)~~
+~~(Also thanks Paturages for helping me translate the title into French lol)~~

 <a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/users/5773079" style="background-image: url('/wiki/shared/news/2024-07-12-osu-catch-world-cup-2024-concludes/avatar-Walavouchey.jpg')"></a>